gmhuili/CarND-LaneLines-P1/README.md

 * Define a Region Of Interest and discard all other lines identified by our previous step that are outside this region
 * Perform a Hough Transform to find lines within our region of interest and trace them in red
 * Separate left and right lanes
-* Interpolate line gradients them to create two smooth lines
+* Interpolate line gradients to create two smooth lines

 The input to each step is the output of the previous step (e.g. we apply Hough Transform to region segmented image).